 - Although the lounge area allows you to get horizontal, unless you carry a memory-foam pillow in your carry-on, you’ll need to improvise to give your head and neck a slither of support while you count sheep.
 Enter, the hoodie aka the makeshift pillow.
 Just roll the sleeves and body of the jumper into the hood and voila!
 Keep in mind, if you’re going to turn your jumper into a pillow (you’re welcome, by the way), remember airports tend to be air-conditioned, so you’ll need another layer or two for warmth.

 - Don’t despair if you get an attack of the midnight munchies, either.
-You won’t need to travel far, with a 24-hours Woolworths and Service Centre on the doorstep of both terminals (read: five-minute Uber trip), or if you want wait it out, The Coffee Club on Level 2 of the International Terminal is open until 1:15am and reopens at 4:00am Monday to Saturday and 5:10am Sunday.
+You won’t need to travel far, with a 24-hour Woolworths and Service Centre on the doorstep of both terminals (read: five-minute Uber trip), or if you want wait it out, The Coffee Club on Level 2 of the International Terminal is open until 12:00am and reopens at 5:00am.
 You'll also find vending machines nearby if you're really in a pickle for a snack.

 - When you’ve counted enough sheep and you’re still wide awake, log onto the free WiFi – you’ll need to log on every 30 minutes, but that’s enough time to download the next season of your favourite Netflix show or podcast.